Improving Offline RL by Blending Heuristics: Experiments

-\textbf{Ablation Studies $\,$} Note that \algo relabels both the reward and the discount factor, per \eqref{eq:hubo rule}.
-However, existing methods like \citet{hu2022role} suggest that a lower discount factor \emph{alone} without blending heuristics into rewards can in general improve offline RL.
-Therefore, to demonstrate the necessity of modifying both the discount factor and rewards like \eqref{eq:hubo rule}, we consider ablation methods which only shrink the discount factor as $\tilde{\gamma}$ without $\tilde{r}$.
+\textbf{Discount Relabeling $\,$} \algo relabels \emph{both} the reward \emph{and} the discount factor, per \eqref{eq:hubo rule}.
+In contrast, existing methods like \citet{hu2022role} suggest that a lower discount factor \emph{alone}, without blending heuristics into rewards, can in general improve offline RL.
+To assess the need for modifying both the discount factor and rewards like \eqref{eq:hubo rule}, we consider ablation methods which shrink \emph{only} the discount factor as $\tilde{\gamma}$ \emph{without} $\tilde{r}$.
 The achieved average relative improvement of these ablations is reported and compared with that of \algo in Table~\ref{tab:ablation}. \algo consistently outperforms these ablations, which justifies \algo's coordinated modifications in both the reward and the discount factor.
-The advantage of \algo is also consistent what our theoretical analysis predicts.
+The advantage of \algo is also consistent with what our theoretical analysis predicts.
 The considered ablations do not modify the rewards and thus are equivalent to solving $\tQ^{\pi}(s,a) = r(s,a) + \gamma \EE_{s' \sim \mP (\cdot|s,a)}[ (1-\lambda(s'))\tV^{\pi}(s') ]$.
 Comparing it with \eqref{eq:dpe}, the solution will be consistently smaller than the true $Q$-function, inducing a pessimistic bias.
-Crucially, this bias is much more challenging to tackle than the bias induced by \algo, because the former is inevitable even when the data is collected by an expert policy.
+Crucially, this bias is much more challenging to tackle than the bias induced by \algo, because the former is inevitable even when the data is from an expert policy.